-1. Select the MT1 file: Click on the MT1 File Import button in the main menu shown in Figure 5.1.
-A new window as the one shown in Figure 5.2 will appear.
+1. Select the MT1 file: Click on the Utility File Import button in the main menu shown in Figure 5.1.
+A new window, as shown in Figure 5.2 will appear.
 This window will ask you to provide the file path.